Tim Cramsey: Florida International University

 From there, Cramsey moved to Florida International University as the offensive coordinator and quarterbacks coach for the 2012 season.

 Montana State

 From 2013 to 2015, he served in the same role at Montana State University.

 Nevada

 In 2016, Cramsey jumped back to the FBS level, serving as the offensive coordinator for the Nevada Wolf Pack.

 Sam Houston State

 In 2017, he served as the offensive coordinator and quarterbacks coach at Sam Houston State University.

 Marshall

 On January 31, 2018, Head Coach Doc Holliday announced that Cramsey would join the Marshall coaching staff as the offensive coordinator and quarterbacks coach.
 In 2021 he was retained by Charles Huff as the team's offensive coordinator.

 Memphis

 In January 2022, Cramsey left Marshall for Memphis to be Ryan Silverfield's new offensive coordinator and quarterbacks coach.

+Arkansas

+In December 2025, Cramsey followed Silverfield to Arkansas to serve as the team's offensive coordinator.

 Playing career

 Cramsey played quarterback for the New Hampshire Wildcats from 1994 to 1997.
 He was a two-year starter and four-year letter winner for head coach Bill Bowes.